kathy999555/blockchain-developer-bootcamp-final-project/README.md

 Screencast:
 https://www.loom.com/share/239bd5de68584507b46057861e4db0b8
-In the example photo given there is a room for a barcode to be put on the ticket as an example for the park managers to put on.
+For park managers, in the example photo given there is a room for a barcode to be placed on the ticket.

 Front-end URL on github pages:

 Possible Improvements:
-- could make sell tickets private so only park can sell these exclusive tickets
+- Could make sell tickets private so only park can sell these exclusive tickets
-- make photo optional as technically don't need barcode but could make entrace easier
+- Make photo optional as technically don't need barcode but could make park entrance easier
-- add qr code to be scanned at ticket booth at park
+- Add QR code to be scanned at ticket booth at park
-- add more information about the park and logo
+- Add more information about the park and logo